Rate this page:

 Your apps and integrations are listed with the following details:

-Note that for Jira apps, the app name isn't the name displayed to users in the Jira issue.
+For Jira apps, the app name isn't the name displayed to users in the Jira issue.
 To change the name that appears in the Jira issue, you need to update the title in the manifest.

 Your apps and integrations are listed in the order that they were last updated.
 You can search for an app using the search bar above the app table.